-The Resident must author three (3) original peer-reviewed scientific papers in a well established internationally refereed scientific journal (i.e. mentioned in the Science Citation Index or in the reading list (chapter 6)).
-Of at least two (2) of these papers the applicant must be the principal author.
-At least one of the principal author publications must be the result of an original research project.
+The Resident must author three (3) original peer-reviewed scientific papers in a well-established internationally refereed scientific journal mentioned in the Science Citation Index expanded.
+Of at least two (2) of these papers the applicant must be the first author.
+At least one of the first author publications must be the result of an original research project.
 At least one of the three publications should be published or accepted for publication within the 5 years leading up to credentialing for the examination.